LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

 \subsection{Helicity and reweighting of predictions for the WZ process}

-Diboson production in proton-proton collision is extremely important to study the electroweak sector of the SM due to its sensitivity to the self-interaction of gauge bosons and to probe anomalous effects in trilinear gauge couplings.
-The effects of dimension-6 SMEFT operators in the associated production of a W and Z boson, referred to as WZ production, are studied in this section.
-We restrict the study to the CP-even and -odd dimension-6 operators $\mathcal{O}_{\textrm{W}}$ and $\mathcal{O}_{\widetilde{\textrm{W}}}$.
+Diboson production in proton-proton collisions is extremely important for studying the electroweak sector of the SM due to its sensitivity to the self-interaction of gauge bosons, probing anomalous effects in trilinear gauge couplings, and studying the interaction of massive vector bosons with quarks.
+Representative Feynman diagrams are shown in Fig.~\ref{fig:FeynDiag_WG_TGC}.
+In this section, we study the effects of the CP-even and -odd dimension-6 operators $\mathcal{O}_{\textrm{W}}$ and $\mathcal{O}_{\widetilde{\textrm{W}}}$ on the associated production of a W and Z boson, referred to as WZ production.
+These operators affect the triple gauge boson coupling, i.e., the interaction vertex involving three electroweak vector bosons, as shown in Fig.~\ref{fig:FeynDiag_WG_TGC}~(left).
+A detailed measurement of this process is performed by both the ATLAS and CMS Collaborations using Run-2 LHC data~\cite{ATLAS:2019bsc,CMS:2021icx}.